OFFICIAL CORNHOLEATL RULES

 A game is made up of frames wherein each team rotates tossing their team's 4 bags until all bags (8) have been tossed towards the opposite board.
 At the conclusion of each frame, the score is calculated and added to the team's net total.
 A winner is determined when a team reaches or surpasses 21 at the conclusion of a frame.
 Number of frames played varies per match.

 Each court consists of two boards spaced 27 feet apart front-to-front and two sets of 4 bags.
 Boards will be measured by the league referee prior to the first scheduled game time.
-All boards and bags are provided by CornholeATL.
-As of winter 2021, all players are allowed to bring their own bags; however, house bags will be available for use should you not provide your own.
+All boards are provided by CornholeATL.
+As of winter 2021, all players are allowed to bring their own bags; however, house bags will be available for use should you opt not to provide your own.

 Schedules and Game Time